 It's the same time.

-There's some chatter about the U.S. might be getting ready to um occupy and or invade Venezuela on the ground.
+There's some chatter about the U.S. might be getting ready to occupy and or invade Venezuela on the ground.

-So apparently the U.S. has tightened their siege around Venezuela, and uh we're we're apparently prepared if we get the order, the U.S. is prepared to seize ports and airfields.
+And we're apparently prepared if we get the order, the U.S. is, prepared to seize ports and airfields.

 So do you think there's any chance that won't happen?

-We'll negotiate, we'll work this out.
+We'll work this out.

 Not in the real world.